moroz/moroz.dev/content/blog/deploy-phoenix-on-windows-server-2019.md

 In Windows Explorer, the package will not be recognized, but Git bash comes with `tar` and `gunzip`, so you can unpack the file just fine using `tar xzf`.
 The `-C` flag may come in handy to pick a target directory.

-Once the release is unpacked, you can run it using a batch script packaged inside the file.
-Below is a screenshot of an Elixir release running:
+Once the release is unpacked, you can run it using the batch script packaged inside the `bin/` directory of the release archive.
+Below is a screenshot of a release running and receiving connections:

 <a href="/images/windows-release-running.png" target="_blank" rel="noopener noreferer">
 <img width="100%" src="/images/windows-release-running.png" alt="JSON API running from an Elixir release" />